jkatr/RGUI/README.md

 - <kbd>f4</kbd>

-    If text is selected, it sends the text to the program selected.
-If no text is selected, then it sends the current block (if found).
-Finally, it moves the cursor to the next line.
+    Sets the working directory to the path of the current file.

 - <kbd>f5</kbd>